bokner/solverl/README.md

 ### Solver options

-  - `solver`: Solver id supported by your Minizinc configuration.
+  - `solver`: Solver id supported by your MiniZinc configuration.

     Default: "gecode".
-  - `time_limit`: Time in msecs given to Minizinc to find a solution.
+  - `time_limit`: Time in msecs given to MiniZinc to find a solution.

     Default: 300000 (5 mins).
 Use `[time_limit: nil]` for unlimited time.
-  - `minizinc_executable`: Full path to Minizinc executable (you'd need it if `minizinc` executable cannot be located by your system).
+  - `minizinc_executable`: Full path to MiniZinc executable (you'd need it if `minizinc` executable cannot be located by your system).
   - `solution_handler`: Module or function that controls processing of solutions and/or metadata.

     Default: MinizincHandler.DefaultAsync.